Sous Chef Resume Example

 I know putting together a head cook resume can feel overwhelming.
 But you only need a few key sections and a clear layout to get started.

-Focus on the basics-a strong header, a short summary, and relevant work experience.
+Focus on the basics-a strong header, a short summary, and relevant work experience, and don’t forget to include a cover letter with your application.
 This helps you stand out, even if you’re short on space.

 Highlight both your hard and soft skills.
 Show how your experience impacts the kitchen and team.
 Use real numbers, like “managed 12 staff” or “cut food waste by 15%.”